This tutorial shows how to create a Capital Investment Plan in Excel.

 For example, with 100 connected users and a monthly charge of $25, your estimated monthly revenue will equal $2,500 (i.e. 100 x $25).

-Remember to add an inflation assumption to your financial model to account for future price increases.
+Also, remember to add an inflation assumption to your financial model for future price increases.

 Learn More: Visit my tutorial on How to Create a Subscription Model with Churn Calculation for more examples of customer revenue calculations.